Bill Hudson (singer): Career

-Other ventures

 As an actor, Hudson appeared in the film Big Shots (1987), and three episodes of the television series Doogie Howser, M.D. from 1989 to 1992.

 Hudson released his memoir, Two Versions: The Other Side of Fame and Family, in December 2011.

 Personal life

-In 1974, Hudson dated actress Jill St. John.
-A year later he became involved with Goldie Hawn, and they married in 1976.
-Hudson filed for divorce in 1980 and it was finalized two years later.
-They have two children, Oliver Hudson (b.
-1976) and Kate Hudson (b.
-1979), who were raised by Hawn and Kurt Russell.
-When Oliver slammed his biological father in a public statement on Father's Day in 2015, Hudson spoke out for the first time to accuse Hawn of "willfully alienating" him from their children through the years.
-Hudson next had a brief relationship with Ali MacGraw, which dissolved by mid-1981.
+During his bachelor days, Hudson dated singer Karen Carpenter and actresses Loretta Swit and Jill St. John.
+In 1975 he became involved with Goldie Hawn, and they married in 1976.
+Hudson filed for divorce in 1980, and it was finalized right before he remarried in 1982.
+They had two children, Oliver and Kate, who were raised by Hawn and Kurt Russell.
+When Oliver criticized his biological father in a public statement on Father's Day in 2015, Hudson spoke out for the first time to accuse Hawn of "willfully alienating" him from their children through the years.

-Hudson married Cindy Williams in 1982 and they had two children, Emily (b.
-1982) and Zachary (b.
-1986) before divorcing in 2000.

-He and then-girlfriend Caroline Grahamhave a daughter together, Lalania (b.
-2006).
+Hudson next had a relationship with Ali MacGraw, which dissolved by mid-1981.
+His second marriage was in 1982 to Cindy Williams, with whom he had two children.
+They divorced in 2000.

+In 2006, Hudson fathered a daughter with his then-girlfriend Caroline Graham.

 In 2018, Hudson's son, Oliver, told Larry King that he and his father had begun speaking again after being estranged for many years.

 Hudson campaigned for Democratic politician Michael Dukakis' presidential bid in 1988.